Got a question about KBB CGI & photography?

 Colour accuracy in KBB imagery is maintained through professional colour management systems, calibrated equipment, standardised lighting conditions, and material sample matching procedures.
 This systematic approach ensures consistent representation across all materials and finishes.

 Accurate visual production requires detailed technical drawings or CAD files, material samples, brand guidelines, usage context information, and specific angle requirements.
-This technical information ensures precise representation of products and environments.

 Complex materials and finishes are represented using advanced material property scanning, multi-layered shader development, HDR lighting, focus stacking photography, and specialised post-production workflows.
-These techniques ensure accurate reproduction of textures, reflections, and surface properties.

 Turnaround times vary depending on project complexity and volume.
 Product images can be delivered anywhere from 1 day up to a couple of weeks, depending on the complexity and number of products involved.
-CGI projects can take from 10 days onwards for a full output, with the timeline depending on complexity and volume of work required.

 To reduce image production costs, plan strategically by: bundling similar products into single shoots, creating adaptable base images that can be modified for variations, using CGI for complex scenarios that would be expensive to build physically, and developing a comprehensive shot list that maximises efficiency.
-Long-term planning and choosing the right visualisation method for each project can significantly reduce overall costs.

 KBB visualisation project timelines are determined by product complexity, variation requirements, technical specification availability, approval processes, post-production needs, and marketing campaign integration schedules.